Alice, Sweet Alice: Release

+Theatrical

 Alice, Sweet Alice was shown under its original title, Communion, at the 12th Chicago International Film Festival on November 12, 1976, where it earned a Silver Medal award.
 It opened at the Fabian Theatre in Paterson, New Jersey, the following day, November 13, 1976.
 The Paterson premiere of the film was attended by approximately 2,000 audience members.

 A 1977 American newspaper advertisement promoting the film under a rare alternate title, The Mask Murders.

 The film was initially considered for major U.S. theatrical distribution by Paramount Pictures and Universal Pictures before ultimately being acquired by Columbia Pictures.
 As part of their distribution deal, Columbia secured a book tie-in by author Frank Lauria, which was eventually published in 1977 by Bantam Books.
 The studio's chief stipulation was that Sole cut a total of three minutes out of the film, to which he agreed.
 However, following a monetary dispute between Columbia and producer Richard Rosenberg, Columbia ultimately dropped the film from its roster.

 In the United Kingdom, Hemdale Film Corporation purchased distribution rights to the film, premiering it in London on September 8, 1977.
 The British Board of Film Classification cut several minutes from the film for its release in the United Kingdom, including a brief cut that shows Alice gripping a kitten by its neck.
 Sole later commented: "The kitten was never harmed at all and it was just the camera angle that made it look so violent."